History of NEWFA

 Although we are a young Association in comparison with our counterparts we have celebrated much success with NEWFA making the Welsh Final of the Regions Cup in it's first appearance and regularly being the Champions of the Inter Association competition at U18 level where we have witnessed players that have progressed with their careers to play in the Premier League, namely Chris Armstrong and Rhys Healey.

-Last year saw NEWFA hold their 50th Anniversary where Kevin Ratcliffe was the guest speaker, another player who represented Deeside Primary Schools in the area and went onto play for Wales and be a regular name on the Everton teamsheet in the 80's and 90's, so although quite young in comparison with others, we are an Association that is steeped in history, has had many a successful time and aims to continue to offer such memories for all who participate in the wonderful game in North East Wales.
+In 2018 NEWFA held their 50th Anniversary where Kevin Ratcliffe was the guest speaker, another player who represented Deeside Primary Schools in the area and went onto play for Wales and be a regular name on the Everton teamsheet in the 80's and 90's, so although quite young in comparison with others, we are an Association that is steeped in history, has had many a successful time and aims to continue to offer such memories for all who participate in the wonderful game in North East Wales.